ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - These come with the controller file's foundation code already in place and some commonly used controllers set up
 - To create one
 	- Open Git Bash and locate yourself using `cd` command to `C:/laravel-apps/fundamental-mechanisms-app`
-	- Run `php artisan make:controller --resource TypeAPost`, note the camel casing on the controller name.
+	- Run `php artisan make:controller --resource TypeAPost_Controller`, note the camel casing on the controller name.